kamterbeek/kamterbeek.github.io/README.md

 # kamterbeek.github.io
-U of London and CU Boulder combined Capstone Project
+University of London and University of Colorado combined Capstone Project

 This project is to combine both requisites for environmental and computer science degrees